cormac0108/cormac0108/README.md

 ### Hi there 👋

-I beleive Javascript is an excellent programming language.
+I believe Javascript is an excellent programming language.
 Sometimes i get lost in the cloud...🐱‍🏍